michalkonecny/aern2/aern2-fnreps/README.md

 A function
 ![](http://latex.codecogs.com/gif.latex?f)
-is given by a collection of polynomial approximations to the function, each with an explicit error bound.\n
+is given by a collection of polynomial approximations to the function, each with an explicit error bound.
-The error bounds are valid over a given interval domain, the same domain for all approximations.\n The collection is parametrised by polynomial degree and coefficient precision.
+  The error bounds are valid over a given interval domain, the same domain for all approximations.
+  The collection is parametrised by polynomial degree and coefficient precision.
 When these parameters are increased arbitrarily, the error bound converges to zero.

 ## Benchmark setup